yannisce/notes-app/README.md

 # :notebook: Note App
-A simple note taking app written in plain JavaScript that uses localStorage.
+A simple note taking app written in plain JavaScript that utilizes localStorage for persistent data storage.

 To quickly get started run:
 ```